Flexcom

 Flexcom is a finite element analysis software package used in the offshore oil and gas, offshore wind and marine renewable energy industries.
 A free educational version is also available for universities.

 Flexcom should be distinguished from Flexcom Company Limited, a Korean flexible printed circuit board manufacturer.

 History

 Flexcom was originally developed by a small start-up company, Marine Computation Services, founded at University College Galway in 1983.
-Nowadays it is managed by John Wood Group plc.
+Nowadays it is managed by Wood Group.
 The name derives from its origins as a computational software initially geared towards the analysis of flexible risers, befitting the emerging riser technology of the North Sea in the early 1980s.
 Although originally a time domain analysis tool only, it also incorporates frequency domain and modal analysis capabilities.
 The first version was released circa 1985, and a continuous update program has been maintained since then.